ThummeTo/FMI.jl/docs/src/index.md

 FMI.jl is a free-to-use software library for the Julia programming language, which integrates FMI ([fmi-standard.org](http://fmi-standard.org/)): load, instantiate, parameterize and simulate FMUs seamlessly inside the Julia programming language!

-## How the documentation is structured?
-Having a high-level overview of how this documentation is structured will help you know where to look for certain things.
-The xxx main parts of the documentation are :
-- The __Tutorials__ section explains all the necessary steps to work with the library.
-- The __examples__ section gives insight in what is possible with this Library while using short and easily understandable code snippets
-- The __library functions__ sections contains all the documentation to the functions provided by this library

 ## What is currently supported in FMI.jl?
 - simulation / plotting of CS- and ME-FMUs
 - event-handling for discontinuous ME-FMUs